DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | -------                       | -----   | -----     |
 | London                        | £43,356 | £125,098  |
 | Rest of England and Wales     | £47,195 | £117,197  |

+The average salary for a headteacher is £73,500.

 ### Other payments